APIPatterns/Moostodon/docs/MoovingStories/MoostodonStory-BuildingARealApp.md

 # The Moostodon Story: Describing a Real API

 ## Introduction

 In our previous blog post Designing an API with [Cadl](https://microsoft.github.io/cadl/) we demonstrated the different capabilities of the Cadl API design language.
 We walked through the evolution of simple API design to take advantage of the reuse, partitioning and refactoring that is possible with Cadl and its tooling.

 It is one thing to work with examples that were designed to show off the capabilities of Cadl, but to really prove its value it is more useful to show how it can be used to design a real API.
 For this post we will show how we created a description of the Mastodon API using Cadl.
 We will also show how we used the Cadl tooling to generate client libraries for the API in multiple different languages.

 ## What is Mastodon?

 Mastodon is a federated social network.
-It is a decentralized alternative to commercial platforms like Twitter and Facebook.
-It is free and open source software, and it is a community of people who share a common interest in decentralization and free software.
-Mastodon is a federated social network.
-It is a decentralized alternative to commercial platforms like Twitter and Facebook.
-It is free and open source software, and it is a community of people who share a common interest in decentralization and free software.
+It is a decentralized, open source alternative to commercial platforms like Twitter and Facebook.
 The Mastodon API is a REST API that allows applications to interact with Mastodon instances.
 It is a very rich API that allows applications to do things like post toots, follow other users, and search for users.
 It also allows applications to interact with the underlying data model of Mastodon.
-For example, it allows applications to create new users, create new statuses, and create new media attachments.
+For example, it allows applications to create new accounts, configure instances and manage the other instances a particular service interacts with.

 Mastodon uses OAuth2 for authentication.
 This means that applications must first register with the Mastodon instance they want to interact with.
 The Mastodon instance will then provide the application with a client ID and client secret.
 The application can then use these credentials to request an access token from the Mastodon instance.
 The access token can then be used to authenticate requests to the Mastodon API.

->
-> ## Why Moostodon?
+## Why Moostodon?

->
-> One of the curious aspects of the Cadl name is that many people hear 'cattle' when they first hear it pronounced.
+One of the curious aspects of the Cadl name is that many people hear 'cattle' when they first hear it pronounced.
 In keeping with the bovine theme and a certain amount of Canadian influence, Moostodon seemed like suitably silly name for this sample.
-We are working on a new "official" name for the project, but it's our hope that bad cow puns will live on forever.
+We are working on a new "official" name for the project, but it's our hope that bad cow puns will never be put out to pasture.

 ## State of the union